postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [21]

-The app run more smoothly if the communication stack processes events in the background.
+The app runs more smoothly if the communication stack processes events in the background.
 You can do that with the `[Background]` aspect.

 [22]